alexwlchan/alexwlchan.net/src/_drafts/digital-decluttering.md

 It's a slow and arduous process, because there's no easy way to automate this -- ultimately, I have to look at every item and decide if it's worth keeping.

 It took me years to accumulate this data, so I'm not going to clear it in a week.
-I've spent months chipping away at it, reviewing a few items a day, and there's more to go.
+I've already spent months chipping away at it, reviewing a few items a day, and there's more to go.
-I've already reviewed all the photos I've taken, the videos I saved, the podcasts I kept.
+So far I've reviewed all the photos I've taken, the videos I saved, the podcasts I kept.
+I'm midway through cleaning up my bookmarks folder.
-I've shed thousands of files and saved a chunk of disk space, but more importantly, I can now find the items I actually care about.
+I've shed thousands of files and tossed an entire hard drive, but more importantly, I can now find the items I actually care about.

 Many nerds treat it as inevitable that our data gets bigger over time; that we'll always need more storage than we did in the past.
 I think we need to resist that notion, and be more intentional about our data.